Services A to Z

-UAF has an Antenna / Equipment Placement Policy in effect to improve the aesthetic appearance of the UAF campus by regulating placement of antennas, satellites and other scientific equipment on buildings and grounds.
-Installation and maintenance is at the expense of the department.
-Online request form.
+UAF has an Antenna / Equipment Placement Policy in effect to improve the aesthetic appearance of the UAF campus by regulating placement of antennas and other scientific equipment on buildings and grounds.
+A link to this policy can be found here

-Refrigeration appliances are defined as any device using Class I (CFC) or Class II (HCFC) substances as a refrigerant and used for household or commercial purposes, including air conditioners, refrigerators, chillers and freezers.
+- REFRIGERATION: Refrigeration appliances are defined as any device using Class I (CFC) or Class II (HCFC) substances as a refrigerant and used for household or commercial purposes, including air conditioners, refrigerators, chillers and freezers.
 Those appliances belonging to departments are billable to the department for all maintenance and repairs.
-Refrigerators located in residential buildings are repaired using Residence Life funds.
+Refrigerators located in residential buildings are repaired using Res Life funds.

 Facilities Services has several small grills and one large grill (on wheels).
 Departments must supply an account number for the delivery and pickup of grills.
-The large grill must have prior approval of the Operations Superintendent and the department must furnish all the charcoal.
+The large grill must be requested ahead of time and the department must furnish all the charcoal.
 If the grill is not returned clean, the department will also be charged for the cleaning.
 Facilities Services must deliver and pick up all BBQ grills.

-Bicycles locked to anything other than a sanctioned bike rack (i.e. trees, handrails, light posts) will be removed.
+Bicycles locked to anything other than a sanctioned bike racks (i.e. trees, handrails, light posts) will be removed.
 Sustainability runs a “Green Bike” program downstairs in the Nordic House.

-Facilities Services Operations Superintendent approves all requests for new bicycle racks.
+- BIKE RACKS: Facilities Services Operations Superintendent approves all requests for new bicycle racks.
 Depending on the situation, the department may be charged for the installation of a new rack.
-Bicycles parked or stored inside of buildings, including entrances or exits, may impede disabled persons or emergency personnel and will be removed.
+Bicycles parked or stored inside of buildings, including entrances or exits, may impede disable persons or emergency personnel and will be removed.

 See “Window Coverings”.